April 24, 2026

 Relief and drainage

-Haryana has two major physiographic regions: the flat alluvial plain covering most of the state and, in the northeast, a strip of the highly dissected Siwalik (Shiwalik) Range (including the narrow foothill zone).
-Remnants of the Aravalli Range, which stretches from southwestern Rajasthan to Delhi, are evident in parts of southern Haryana.
+Haryana has two major physiographic regions: flat alluvial plains in most of the state and a strip of highly dissected Siwalik (Shiwalik) range (with narrow foothills) in the north.
+Remnants of the Aravalli Range stretching from southwest Rajasthan to Delhi are evident in parts of southern Haryana.

-The soils of Haryana are generally deep and fertile.
-There are some exceptions, however, including the eroded lands of the hilly northeast and the sandy areas of the southwest that fringe the Thar (Great Indian) Desert of Rajasthan.
-Most of the state’s land is arable, but much requires irrigation.
+The soil of Haryana is generally deep and fertile.
+However, there are some exceptions, including the alluvial soils of the mountainous northeast and the sandy areas of the southwest, which span the Thar (Great Indian) Desert of Rajasthan.
+Most of the land in the state is arable, but it requires a lot of irrigation.

 Climate

-The climate of Haryana is hot in the summer and markedly cold in winter; maximum temperatures in May and June may exceed 110 °F (43 °C), and in January, the coldest month, low temperatures may drop below the freezing point.
+The climate of Haryana is hot in summer and distinctly cold in winter; Maximum temperatures can exceed 110 °F (43 °C) in May and June, and minimum temperatures can drop below freezing in January (the coldest month).

-Most of the state experiences arid to semiarid conditions; only in the northeast are conditions relatively humid.
-Precipitation averages about 18 inches (450 mm) annually, most falling between July and September.
-Although the state has a system of canal irrigation and tube wells, there are chronic drought-prone areas, particularly in the southern and southwestern regions.
-By contrast, the areas surrounding tributaries of the Yamuna and the Ghaggar are subject to occasional floods.
+Most of the state’s experiences are with alarmed conditions; Conditions are relatively moist only in the northeast.
+The highest average rainfall is 18 inches (450 mm) between July and September.
+Although the state has a system of canal irrigation and tubewells, there are drought-prone areas, particularly in the southern and southwestern regions.
+In contrast, the areas around the tributaries of Yamuna and Ghaggar are subject to occasional floods.

 Plant and animal life

-Little natural vegetation remains in Haryana.
-Eucalyptus trees are planted along the highways and in wastelands.
-Shisham (Dalbergia sissoo) trees grow along the roads and canals in the northern half of the state, while small, spiny kikar (Acacia arabica) trees and scrub are found in southern and southwestern Haryana.
+Haryana has little natural vegetation.
+Eucalyptus trees are planted along highways and wastelands.
+Sheesham (Dalbergia cisso) trees grow along roads and canals in the northern part of the state, while small, glossy kicker (Acacia arabica) trees and shrubs are found in southern and southwestern Haryana.

-Haryana is home to a variety of mammals.
-Larger species, including leopards, jackals, wild boars, and several types of deer, among others, are generally limited to the hilly regions of the northeast and the far south.
+Haryana is home to various types of mammals.
+Other species, including leopards, jackals, wild boars, and several types of deer, are generally confined to the mountainous regions of the northeast and far south.
 Small mammals, such as bats, squirrels, mice, rats, and gerbils, are common in the plains.
-Ducks and teals of various sorts are found near the rivers.
-Pigeons and doves are common in the agricultural areas, as are small, colourful birds such as parakeets, buntings, sunbirds, bulbuls, and kingfishers.
-Several species of snakes are found in the state; among these are pythons, boas, and rat snakes, as well as poisonous kraits and vipers.
-Other reptiles, including various lizards, frogs, and tortoises, also inhabit Haryana.
+Various kinds of ducks and teal are found near the rivers.
+Pigeons and doves are common in agricultural areas, as are small, colorful birds such as pocket sparrows, buntings, sunbirds, bulbuls and kingfishers.
+Many species of snakes are found in the state; Among these are pythons, boas and rat snakes, as well as poisonous kraits and vipers.
+Various lizards, frogs and other reptiles including turtles also reside in Haryana.

 People

-Hindus constitute the great majority of Haryana’s population.
-Sikhs and Muslims each form a small but significant minority; there is also a tiny community of Christians.
-Most of the state’s Sikh population is located in the northeast and northwest, while Muslims are concentrated in the southeastern districts adjoining Delhi.
-Jats (members of the peasant caste) form the backbone of Haryana’s agricultural economy.
-They also are prominent in India’s armed forces.
+The largest part of the population of Haryana is Hindus.
+Sikhs and Muslims each form a small but significant minority; There is also a small community of Christians.
+Most of the Sikh population of the state is located in the north-east and north-west, while Muslims are concentrated in the south-eastern districts adjacent to Delhi.
+Jats (members of the peasant caste) are the backbone of Haryana’s agricultural economy.
+They are also prominent in the armed forces of India.

-Roughly three-fourths of Haryana’s population remained rural in the early 21st century; however, cities have continued to grow rapidly as commercial, industrial, and agricultural marketing centres.
-The state’s largest cities include Faridabad, Rohtak, Panipat, Hisar, Sonipat, and Karnal.
-With the exceptions of Rohtak, which is in central Haryana, and Hisar, which is in the northwest, most of the major urban centres lie in the eastern part of the state.
+At the beginning of the 21st century, three-fourths of Haryana’s population remained rural; However, cities have continued to grow rapidly as commercial, industrial and agricultural marketing centers.
+The largest cities in the state include Faridabad, Rohtak, Panipat, Hisar, Sonepat and Karnal.
+With the exceptions of Rohtak, which is in central Haryana, and Hisar, which is in the northwest, most of the large urban centers are located in the eastern part of the state.

 Economy